weygoldt/TeeGrid/8channel-logger/README.md

 | 2    | 38h40min |

 The first two runs did this power bank power the system about one and a half day.
-This is just half of what is expected from the capacity of 10Ah.
+This is 6h (=15%) less of what is expected from the capacity.
 The manual of the power bank suggests that after a few cycles of using and charging the power bank, its capacity gets larger.
-So, hopefully it is possible to eventually run the system for at least 2 full days or maybe even three days.
+So, hopefully it is possible to eventually run the system for two full days.